Puppet-Finland/terraform-cloudfront_bucket/README.md

 one go.
 The SSL certificate is obtained from us-east-1 using a data source and not managed by this module.

-This module sets up an S3 bucket policy that allows the Cloudfront distribution to read bucket contents.
-This allows Cloudfront to work normally even when ACLs for the bucket *objects* would otherwise prevent it from doing so.
+This module sets up an S3 bucket policy and a matching origin access control in the Cloudfront distribution.
+This means that Cloudfront distribution is able to read S3 bucket contents without depending on deprecated S3 bucket ACLs.

 # Usage